Scientific-Computing-Lab/ChangeChip/README.md

 conda install keras tensorflow
 ```
 ## Running:
-Run the next command with your spesific directory and images paths, and change the values of the system parameters, if needed.
+- Run the following command under the conda environment with your spesific directory and images paths, and change the values of the system parameters, if needed.
 ```
 python main.py -output_dir OUTPUT_DIR
 -input_path INPUT_IMAGE.JPG